dneal3/Java-Projects/README.md

 # javaprojects
-source code of projects made with java made by Derrick N.
+source code of projects made with java by Derrick N.